 cd ~/Download mkdir lyricfier cd lyricfier wget https://github.com/emilioastarita/lyricfier/releases/download/0.2.5/lyricfier-linux-x64.zip

 Unpack the lyricfier archive to the document root directory on your server:

 Step 4.
 Fix Bugs Lyricfier Identified.

-First bug is “Current song error: No song“.
+The first bug is “Current song error: No song“.
 Follow the steps below to fix that:

-Next lets fix this error “Sorry, couldn’t find lyrics for this song“.
+Next let’s fix this error “Sorry, couldn’t find lyrics for this song“.
 Follow the steps below to fix this:

-Once installed, next you can start Lyricfier by searching for it Unity Dash or typing in terminal.
+Once installed, next you can start Lyricfier by searching for it in Unity Dash or typing in terminal.
 If the app icon doesn’t show up, try logging out and logging back in.

 Congratulations!
 You have successfully installed Lyricfier.
 Thanks for using this tutorial for installing Lyricfier in Ubuntu 16.04 (Xenial Xerus) systems.
 For additional help or useful information, we recommend you check the official Lyricfier website.